Postgraduate Certificate in Midwifery Practice

 Already a registered midwife and looking for a way to extend your professional expertise?

 This postgraduate programme is ideal as it is flexible, practice-focused and relevant.
 You'll do four courses that focus on aspects of midwifery practice and critically analyse your own midwifery experiences as a means of adding depth to your knowledge base.
 Tailored to meet your individual needs, our online learning option enables you to study from home.
-You'll also come along to one, two-day workshop where you'll have the chance to engage with other learners.
-Benefit from the support of experienced lecturers and the opportunity for networking while gaining new skills.
+Benefit from the support of experienced lecturers while gaining new skills.

 International